nwg-piotr/nwg-piotr/README.md

 How to reach me:

-- Submit an issue on GitHub on the appropriate project page (preferred), or
+- Submit an issue on GitHub on the appropriate project page, or
 - drop me a line at nwg.piotr@gmail.com.

 <!---